 - Educational Events: Activities which educate or make the public aware of Klingons or KAG, such as parades, ship fund-raisers and recruiting drives, convention panels, an appearance at a theatre or library, serving as Honor Guard or security at a convention, science fair support, etc.

 - Media Event: having Klingon/KAG-related articles published in non-KAG publications, participating in a radio or television interview; or a showing of Klingon art or culture.
 The article or media mention must be more than a single phrase or the mere mention of “a Klingon” or the ship’s name.
 What’s expected is a multi-paragraph or full-page article, or a highlight on the evening news.

 To satisfy the requirement for a Battle Notch, a member must participate at the event.

 Once the battle is won and you have all the information then it’s time to complete the request for decoration.

-- The request is sent to the Quadrant or Fleet Commander, or the person(s) they designates.
+- The request is sent up the chain of command to the Quadrant or Fleet Commander, or the person(s) they designates.